Kia ora and welcome

 We created lightcolourvision.org to be an empowering and inspirational resource for students, educators and researchers of all ages who share our interest and concern for the lives and education of future generations.

 As it’s name suggests the site explores light, colour, vision and how to see more.
-The video above provides a short introduction to the project, you can navigate the rest of the site using the menu at the top of the page.
+You can navigate to other pages on the site using the menu at the top-left of the page.

 2019: Launch and proof of concept